NVIDIA/spark-rapids/docs/compatibility.md

 When converting strings to dates or timestamps using functions like `to_date` and `unix_timestamp`, the specified format string will fall into one of three categories:

-- Supported on GPU and 100% compatible Spark
+- Supported on GPU and 100% compatible with Spark
 - Supported on GPU but may produce different results to Spark
 - Unsupported on GPU

-The supported formats are:
+The formats which are supported on GPU and 100% compatible with Spark are :

 - `dd/MM/yyyy`
 - `yyyy/MM`